ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Transaction Entity

-A transaction entity is associated with the type `id-pkix-attest-entity-transaction`.
+A transaction entity is associated with the type `id-pkix-evidence-entity-transaction`.
 This is a logical entity and does not relate to an element found in the Target Environment.
 Instead, it groups together attributes that relate to the request of generating the Evidence.